AetherWave-Studio/AI-Record-Label-Maker/replit.md

 ### Frontend Architecture

 The frontend is a standalone HTML single-page application (`client/index.html`) built with vanilla JavaScript and inline CSS.
 It utilizes Vite for serving static assets and development.
 The design system features a dark-optimized interface with animated gradient backgrounds, custom AetherWave branding, and a pink/purple color palette.
 It is fully mobile-responsive across desktop, tablet, and mobile breakpoints, using a three-panel layout (Music | Hero/Credits | Chat/Media) on desktop and a single-column layout with a bottom navigation bar on mobile.
-Key features include real-time credit display, music model selection with plan-based restrictions, an interactive album art style selection modal, an "Album Art to Video" conversion feature with duration options, a premium audio player, and a user profile modal displaying account details, subscription plan, and credit balance.
+Key features include real-time credit display, music model selection with plan-based restrictions, an interactive album art style selection modal, an "Album Art to Video" conversion feature with duration options, a premium audio player, image engine selector (Nano Banana for Free+, DALL-E 3 for Studio+) in Panel 3, and a user profile modal displaying account details, subscription plan, and credit balance.

 ### Backend Architecture